 Demodex are tiny mites that live in your eyelash follicles and the glands of your eyelids.
 They are microscopic, so you can't see them with the naked eye.

 Demodex mites are nocturnal, coming out at night to eat, mate, lay their eggs and expel their waste products on your eyelids, eyelashes, and in the glands of your eyelids known as Meibomian glands.
 This, combined with the debris of their bodies once they die, can cause significant inflammatory and mechanical damage.
 Demodex have a 2-3 week life cycle.

-It is not necessarily a problem for you to have an occasional Demodex mite on your skin and in your eyelash follicles; in small numbers Demodex mites are benign and do not cause any harm.
+It is not necessarily a problem for you to have an occasional Demodex mite on your skin or in your eyelash follicles; in small numbers Demodex mites are benign and do not cause any harm.
 Demodex mites become unhealthy and problematic when they are present in large quantities known as an "infestation".

 It is not uncommon for a person to have a demodex infestation and to be completely symptom free, and therefore unaware of it.

 Alternatively, a person with demodex may have any of the following symptoms: